 During my career as head of an analytical lab, I was fortunate to oversee the work of some top-class lab planners.
-Back then they were planning their lab schedules manually, whereas today, I spend my time highlighting the undeniable benefits of AI-enhanced, automated scheduling; but , however the lab schedule is created, the key characteristics […]
+Back then they were planning their lab schedules manually, whereas today, I spend my time highlighting the undeniable benefits of AI-enhanced, automated scheduling.
+Regardless of how the lab schedule is created, though, the secret […]

 During my career as head of an analytical lab, I was fortunate to oversee the work of some top-class lab planners.
-Back then they were planning their lab schedules manually, whereas today, I spend my time highlighting the undeniable benefits of AI-enhanced, automated scheduling; but , however the lab schedule is created, the key characteristics that make a great planner haven’t changed and I’d like to share these with you:
+Back then they were planning their lab schedules manually, whereas today, I spend my time highlighting the undeniable benefits of AI-enhanced, automated scheduling.
+Regardless of how the lab schedule is created, though, the secret to what makes a great lab planner hasn’t changed and I’d like to share these with you.

 Quality #1: Awareness

 Lab planning is about more than just time management – a truly great planner needs to have their finger on the pulse of the lab.
 That means being aware of each step of the lab testing process, from reception to release, both in terms of what needs to happen but also why.
 Understanding the necessary testing activities within the broader goals of the overall service is crucial:

 It gives the planner a holistic, top-down view of their planning ecosystem

 Pre-requisite to effectively connect the dots and organize a complex schedule with lots of moving parts